justinrummel/jr.com-mm/_posts/2019-05-22-xterra-charlottesville-2019-non-race-report.md

     teaser: /assets/images/2019/05/11/crash-Header-Twitter.jpg   # Shrink image to 575x216
     caption: "Photo credit: [**Justin Rummel**](https://www.justinrummel.com)"
 ---
-2019 was already starting as a very odd year in terms of competing in races, but now things have gone completely upside down after I crashed on my Mountain Bike.
+2019 was already starting as a very odd year in terms of competing in races, but now things have gone completely upside down after I crashed on my mountain bike.
 To recap let me start from the beginning.

 <!-- Table of Contents -->
 {% include toc icon="gears" title="Race Review ToC" %}